riscvarchive/riscv-code-size-reduction/README.md

 - [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) / LLVM?
 Version / download link?
 - [ARC](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain/releases)

-Benchmark problems
+Benchmark issues
 -------------------------

 - Embench:
- - The programs are maybe too small to be representative.
+ * Add bigger programs to be more representative.
+ * Add FP intensive benchmarks.
- - Cubic benchmark uses _long double_ type, which is interpreted as 128-bit by RISC-V and 64-bit by Arm.
+ * Cubic benchmark uses _long double_ type, which is interpreted as 128-bit by RISC-V and 64-bit by Arm.
 This brings to possibly unfair comparisons both with and without libraries.
-In the former case, the linker links FP-functions to deal with quad-precision FP numbers, which are way heavier than the ones for double-precision; however, even without considering the libraries, the RISC-V code size is bloated because the quad-precision FP numbers should be passed by reference, with a higher memory usage.
+In the former case, the linker links FP-functions to deal with quad-precision FP numbers, which are way heavier than the ones for double-precision; however, even without considering the libraries, the RISC-V code size is bloated because the quad-precision FP numbers should be passed by reference, with higher memory usage.
- - Not representative for FP intensive computation, need for FP-intensive benchmarks.

 RISC-V Known Compiler Inefficiencies
 -------------------------